BoldGrid: WordPress Website Builder and Weebly vs Wix Alternative

 But I digress…

 The point is, there are thousands upon thousands of designs for WordPress to choose from.
+There are also no shortage of WordPress hosts.
 And on top of that, there are thousands upon thousands of designers who will be happy to customize those themes or create fully customized ones for you if that is what you choose.

 But BoldGrid already offers you stunning pre-built websites so all you have to do is replace the pictures and content to customize it to your needs.